1101712/Local-Talks/README.md

 ### Deploying the App

 - Make sure that DEBUG is set to False in your settings.py.
+- Make sure to add X_FRAME_OPTIONS = 'SAMEORIGIN' in your settings.py.
 - Go to the Deploy tab on Heroku, connect your GitHub repository, and either enable automatic deploys or deploy manually.

 Your app should now be live and operational!